Connect with us

 Image Source: Thomas Dutour / Shutterstock

-Porsche has recalled its Carrera GT supercars manufactured between 2004 and 2005 over a suspension-related issue.
+Porsche is recalling its Carrera GT supercars produced between 2004 and 2005 due to a problem with the suspension.

-According to the company, the suspension joints on the Carrera GT could fail due to mechanical stress and corrosion.
-It is said that 489 out of the 1,300 cars in existence have been affected by this issue.
+The company stated that the suspension joints in the Carrera GT could potentially fail because of mechanical stress and corrosion.
+About 489 out of the 1,300 cars made are impacted by this issue.

-“It was recently determined that the spherical joints that connect the wishbone suspension components on the front and rear axles in the affected Carrera GT cars do not meet Porsche’s service life durability expectations,” the notification said.
-“The material used (X46Cr13) does not provide sufficient resistance to intergranular stress corrosion when exposed to salt and mechanical stress over the service life.
-This could result in cracks or fractures in the spherical joints, and possibly the wishbone.”
+“It was recently found that the spherical joints connecting the wishbone suspension parts on the front and rear axles in the affected Carrera GT cars do not meet Porsche’s durability expectations,” the notice explained.
+“The material used (X46Cr13) is not sufficiently resistant to stress corrosion between grains when exposed to salt and mechanical stress over time.
+This could lead to cracks or fractures in the joints, and possibly the wishbone itself.”

 You May Also Like